125g Quality Fresh Raw Meat (beef, chicken or turkey)

 A Pinch of Black Pepper, freshly ground

-For optimal absorption of curcumin (the active ingredient in turmeric) as well as optimal absorption of all the bioavailable nutrients in your dog’s diet.
+For optimal absorption of all the other bioavailable nutrients in your dog’s food and supplement regime.

 Contains piperine an important component to include when feeding turmeric.
 Together with coconut oil the piperine enhances absorption of the curcumin (the beneficial part) in turmeric (it’s also enhances absorption of many other nutrients).
 I always add black pepper and coconut oil when supplementing with turmeric.